Department History

 Current members of the department include:

-Senior Members: Jimmy Ashburn, T.J.
-Banks, Chris Beers, Tyler Brim, Jason Burkholder, Royce Clodfelter, Lee Edwards, Jimmy Harrison, Henry Key, Glenn Lamb, Jason Lawson, Matt A. Martin, Ben Norman, Kamron Nunn, Kevin Nunn, Bill Slyes, Jordan Smith, Phil Sutphin, Jonathan Sutphin, Troy Wilson, Alan Young, and Landon Martin.
+Senior Members: Jimmy Ashburn, Chris Beers, Tyler Brim, Jason Burkholder, Royce Clodfelter, Lee Edwards, Zach Edwards, Matt Hutchens, Henry Key, Glenn Lamb, Jason Lawson, Landon Martin, Matt Martin, Ben Norman, Kamron Nunn, Kevin Nunn, Bill Sluys, Jordan Smith, Jonathan Sutphin, Phil Sutphin, Jacob Weaver, Troy Wilson, Katlynn Whitaker, Logan Whitaker, and Alan Young.

 Recruit Members: